Georgelingzj/personal-page/README.md

 <font color = red>I am currently looking for 2022 Autumn PhD opportunity related to computer vision or deep learning for vision learning.
 I am open to all kinds of opportunities</font><br>

-Update 2021.9.23: I have a very great idea about image privacy(both research and engineer), I will lead a student team working on it in one month.If you are interested in, plz contact me.
+Update 2021.9.23: I have a very great idea about image privacy(both research and engineer).

 ### Education
 --------------------------------